tsears/tsears.github.io/resume.md

 *[http://www.nwea.org](http://www.nwea.org)*

 Contract position maintaining and enhancing an existing software platform for the creation, display, and scoring of student evaluation questions.
+Worked to replace a legacy solution for test question presentation and interactivity with a "pure" javascript solution based on a brand new internal framework.
+The new solution was successfully deployed and used by hundreds of thousands of students for state-mandated standardized testing.

 * Creation/editing
 * Display